Sibur CFO O’Brien quits as sanctions decimate Russia’s foreign executive ranks

 O’Brien, an American who also holds an Irish passport, is an experienced Russia operator having previously worked in senior roles for state-controlled oil producer Rosneft and the Moscow office of US bulge bracket bank Morgan Stanley.
 Given his experience in launching Rosneft’s listing, it is widely accepted that O’Brien was hired to help expedite Sibur’s long-mooted initial public offering (IPO).

-Neither O’Brien nor Sibur spokesperson Anna Lebed responded to requests for comment.
+Neither O’Brien nor Sibur spokesperson responded to requests for comment.

 O’Brien is just the latest in a slew of foreign executives to leave their roles at Russian state-owned companies and blue-chips with close connections to the Kremlin.